-The Thornybush Collection is dedicated to making sure that we uplift, empower and invest in the local communities which surround the lodges, and where the majority of our staff come from.
+Thornybush is dedicated to making sure that we uplift, empower and invest in the local communities that surround the lodges, and where the majority of our staff come from.

 At any given time we’re involved in a number of different projects, many of which you can actually see first-hand if you’re on safari with us, through our community project tours.

 If you’re planning a safari with us or if you were a guest at some point and are interested in contributing to a worthy cause, then take a look at some of the projects we’re involved in.